conservation-technology-group/FLAIR/README.md

 ## Citing
-If you have used FLAIR in your work, please consider citing our paper
+If you have used FLAIR in your work, please consider citing our paper!

 ```bibtex
 @misc{lalgudi2025zeroshotsharktrackingbiometrics,